Pauk21/SnakeGamebyPauk/README.md

 Simple snake game made with C++ and SFML. <br />
-Arrow Keys to change direction
+Arrow Keys to change direction <br />
+ESCAPE to exit